sunnythakral/Simple-RESTful-API-application-in-Nodejs/README.md

 This API does the following:

+- Uses mean stack architecture (Refer to Application architecture diagram.png to get architecture overview)
-- Handles CRUD for a message item
+- Handles CRUD for a message item (Refer to mean-stack-architecture-sequence-diagram.png to understand sequence of flow of events for this type of mean stack application)
 - Uses HTTP to make it RESTful (GET, POST, PUT, and DELETE)
 - Returns JSON data (as we are using Nodejs)